beatobongco/TFeatureExtractor/README.md

 ## Installation

 This is meant to be used in noteboooks.
-If using for a scrpit feel free to just copy the entire class.
+If using for a script feel free to just copy the entire class.

 For colab
 ```